 Anisa has a passion for film, design, community, and education.
 She studied Psychology and Painting at the University of Rochester.
 After spending a few years researching what makes children stress resilient, she decided to explore her creative side by designing jewelry and metal home accessories and co-founding the Providence Craft Show.
 Blending her experience in design, an interest in working with others, a fascination with new technology and as a new mom wanting to find interesting things to do with her kids, she created the online parenting resource Kidoinfo in 2007 and since then has partnered with numerous local organizations such as AS220, Greater Kennedy Plaza, the Partnership for Providence Parks, and the Providence Children’s Museum to create and support local family programming and activities.
 Anisa brings her entrepreneurial experience, collaborative way of thinking, social media savvy, and love for storytelling and moving images to her job with Providence Children’s Film Festival.

 Eric Bilodeau | director of programming

-Eric was raised in the family movie business in Rhode Island (The Bristol Cinema, The Castle Cinema, The Meadowbrook Cinema and the Cable Car Cinema & Cafe).
-He developed a strong sense of film programming in both commercial and art houses.
-Running the Cable Car Cinema for 18 years gave him the experience to sharpen his skills in a multitude of film genres.
-After selling the Cable Car Cinema in 2007, Eric was hired as the Director of Programming for the Newport International Film Festival until he became the Director of Film Programming for the Providence Children’s Film Festival in 2010.
+Raised in Rhode Island’s family theater business, Eric Bilodeau has been programming cinematic venues for over thirty years.
+His experience spans the film exhibition horizon, including: advising and booking for large, multi-screen commercial cinemas, small art house venues, a multitude of international film festivals as well as programming his own traveling pop-up, Cricket Cinema.
+Running Providence’s beloved Cable Car Cinema for 18 years also sharpened his skills in a broad range of film genres.
+After selling the Cable Car in 2007, Eric was the Director of Programming for the Newport International Film Festival until he became the Director of Film Programming for Providence Children’s Film Festival in 2010.

 Alyssa Biolchini | operations manager